hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 and locate the root folder in each partition which contains your media files ... and make a note of these root folder names **alongside** the corresponding PARTUUID.
-So, you will have noted for each partition, the PARTUUID and the root folder name on that partition, eg for
+So, you will have noted for each disk UUID, partition PARTUUID. and the root folder name on that partition, eg for
 ```
 # File Manager Folder Name
 /media/pi/DISK1-5TB/ROOTFOLDER1
 /media/pi/DISK2-4TB/ROOTFOLDER2
 ```
-the [PARTUUID and root folder name] pair would be
+the [UUID, PARTUUID, root folder name] quadruplet would be
 ```
-PARTUUID                              root folder name
+DISK-UUID         PARTUUID                              NAME    root folder name
-2d5599a2-aa11-4aad-9f75-7fca2078b38b  ROOTFOLDER1
+C4D05ABAD05AB302  2d5599a2-aa11-4aad-9f75-7fca2078b38b  sdb     ROOTFOLDER1
-a175d2d3-c2f6-44d4-a5fc-209363280c89  ROOTFOLDER2
+96DA1D13DA1CF0EB  a175d2d3-c2f6-44d4-a5fc-209363280c89  sda     ROOTFOLDER2
 ```

 #### Create new 'standardized' mount points for disks and 'virtual overlayed folder'